renogy.com

 You can generate up to 30% more power with bifacial panels while using the same amount of space.

-Disadvantages Of Bifacial Solar Panels
+Disadvantages of Bifacial Solar Panels

 • Increased Cost